sivakumar2505/chatbot/README.md

-# Live Corona19 Chatbot Using  DialogFlow,Python/Flask Integrated with Telegram, Twitter and Google News deployed on Heroku
+# Live Corona19 Chatbot Using  Google DialogFlow,Python/Flask Integrated with Telegram, Twitter and Google News deployed on Heroku
 This chatbot developed using Dialoglow,python,flask,MongoDB and deployed on Telegram. search @corona19 on telegram app BestCovid-19 Bot can give answers of all of your queries related to covid-19 also it can -